envoy/Ambassador/README.md

  - Super lightweight
  - Easy to use, designed for UI automatic testing API mocking
  - Based on [SWSGI](https://github.com/envoy/Embassy#whats-swsgi-swift-web-server-gateway-interface), can run with HTTP server other than [Embassy](https://github.com/envoy/Embassy)
+ - Response handlers designed as middlewares, easy to composite
  - Async friendly

 ## Example